lrsjng/includeit/README.md

 ~~~

 Those lines will be replaced with the content of the target files.
 The lookup
 is always relative to the file containing the `@include` line.
+Supports
+globbing.

 ## Install